GSA/digitalgov.gov/content/news/2015/11/2015-11-12-post-office-whenever-and-wherever-usps-mobile-app.md

 slug: post-office-whenever-and-wherever-usps-mobile-app
 date: 2015-11-12 11:10:05 -0400
 title: Post Office Whenever and Wherever—USPS Mobile® App
-summary: Gone are the days when you have to drive miles on a hot and humid afternoon or a cold wintry morning to your local post office to mail your letters, get your stamps or determine how much postage you will need for that package.
-Technology has become integral to our lives, and now many of
+summary: Technology has become integral to our lives, and now many of these familiar postal services are available at our fingertips on our mobile devices.
 authors:
   - nramprasad
 topics: